IMGT Repertoire (IG and TR)

 A double slash // indicates a gap in genome assembly.
 Distances in bp (base pair) or in kb (kilobase) associated with a double slash are taken into account in the length of the lines and included in the numbers displayed at the right end of the lines.

 A dotted line ... indicates the distance in kb (kilobase) between the locus and its bornes (5' borne and the most 5' gene in the locus and/or 3' borne and the most 3' gene in the locus) on the top and bottom lines, respectively.
-These distances are not represented at scale and are not included in the numbers displayed at the right ends of these two lines.
+These distances are not represented at scale and/or are not included in IMGT-LOCUS-UNIT and may not be included in the numbers displayed at the right ends of these two lines .

 V Not Sequenced not sequenced genes.